Nanakuma Line

 The Nanakuma Line (七隈線, Nanakuma-sen) is a subway line, part of the Fukuoka City Subway system in Fukuoka, Japan.
-It runs from Hashimoto Station in Nishi Ward to Tenjin-Minami Station in Chūō Ward, all within Fukuoka.
+It runs from Hashimoto Station in Nishi Ward to Hakata Station in Hakata Ward, all within Fukuoka.
 The line's color on maps is green.
 Officially, the line is called Line 3 (Nanakuma Line) (3号線(七隈線), San-gō-sen (Nanakuma-sen)).
 Like other Fukuoka City Subway lines, stations are equipped with automatic platform gates, and trains are automatically operated by ATO system.

 Overview

-The line is 13.6 km long and serves eight stations across four wards in Fukuoka.
+The line is 13.6 km long and serves eighteen stations across five wards in Fukuoka.
 All stations are equipped with platform screen doors.